 Now we can close the Ubuntu terminal window.
 This will not stop the Redis server we have started earlier.

-But we have to note that, it needs to start Redis server after each system reboot by running
+But we have to note that, it needs to start the Redis server after each Windows system reboot.
+This can be done by running